tksander/shwop/README.md

 #### Accessing The Database

-If mySQL is not installed on machine.
-Check this by executing:
+Check if mySQL is installed on your machine by executing:
 ```sh
 $ which mySQL
 ```